Industrial water auditing and trade effluent monitoring help processing and manufacturing businesses stay compliant and save money

 Are you interested in obtaining ISO 14001 or ISO 50001?
 Did you know that monitoring trade effluent is a requisite for accreditation?

 Sites may vary considerably and different flow meters are better suited to certain environments.
-Detectronic can help you in selecting the most suitable flow monitor to give you the most accurate results.
+Detectronic can help you in selecting the most suitable waste water flow meter to give you the most accurate results.

 Did you know that if you are discharging over 50³m, you need to monitor flow rates with an MCERTS flow meter?

-The ORAKEL system is a versatile product range which lets you monitor water flow, water levels and water quality simultaneously.
+The ORAKEL system is a versatile product range which is ideal for flow measurement, level measurement and water quality measurement simultaneously.